albertomontesg/davis-interactive/docs/pages/challenge.md

 ## Workflow

-The aim of this challenge is to evaluate interactive models that can provide quality segmentation masks given scribbles annotations.
-We decided to use scribbles as it presents a more realistic scenario as the scribbles are more easy and fast to annotate than full segmentation masks.
+The aim of this challenge is to evaluate interactive models that can provide high quality segmentation masks, using scribbles and multiple interactions.
+Scribbles are a realistic form of supervision when it comes to video object segmentation, as they can be obtained much faster than full segmentation masks.

-The workflow to evaluate this interactive models is as follows.
-A set of samples is will be given to the user and this sample will be made of one video sequence in the dataset and one human annotated scribble at the beginning.
+The workflow to evaluate these interactive models is as follows.
+A video sequence and a set of scribbles are given to the user.

 !!! note
-	As there are 3 annotation per each sequence, the same sequence will be evaluated multiple times in different samples.
+	Since there are 3 annotations per each sequence, the same sequence will be evaluated multiple times, starting from different annotated scribbles.

-With this starting scribble the user must run its model to perform a prediction of the masks for the whole sequence.
-The time taken to perform this prediction will be measured and used to evaluate the model.
-Once the user has made the prediction and submited to the framework, a new scribble for this sample will be returned simulating a real human interaction.
-This returned annotation will be an additional scribble performed on the frame where the prediction obtained worst Jaccard score.
-This annotations are performed by an automated robot which tries to simulate human annotations.
+The user must run their model to perform a prediction of the masks for the entire sequence, starting from the given scribble.
+As timing is important, the time taken to perform this prediction is measured.
+Once the user has made the prediction and submited their results, a new set of scribbles for this sequence will be returned, simulating human interaction.
+The returned annotation is an additional set of scribbles on the frame where the prediction failed the most (i.e. worst Jaccard score).
+These annotations are performed automatically, simulating human behaviour.

-In the following images you can see an example about how the robot works.
-On the left there is a prediction performed by the user model on the worst frame, and on the right image, you can observe the generated scribbles by the robot.
-The robot focus on the zones where there has been an error in prediction and try to give a feedback as a human would do.
+The following images show an example.
+The method makes a prediction, given the scribbles from the previous iteration(s) (left).
+Once the results are submitted, there are evaluated, and an additional set of scribbles is generated (right).
+The robot focuses on the zones where the error in prediction is the highest and tries to give feedback, as a human would do.

 <div style="white-space: nowrap;">